 * These registries are independent organizations and the prerequisites for eligibility can change at any time without WCUI’s knowledge or consent.
 This document is meant to be a guide only and all students should review the registry’s website for the most up-to-date information.

 Cardiovascular sonographers need to be registered and certified by the appropriate organizations in order to step into the workplace.
-That’s why WCUI provides registry reviews and a dedicated registry manager to help you prepare to take and pass your registry exams.
-See our Pathways to Registry to see which exam fees are included in the WCUI program cost.
+WCUI strongly recommends obtaining certifications to provide you with the best knowledge and opportunities when entering the sonography field.
+WCUI provides registry reviews and assistance with the registry exam process.
+See our Pathways to Registry for information on which exam fees are included in the WCUI program cost.

 The associate degree program in cardiovascular sonography at WCUI features an up-to-date curriculum that combines online and in-person education, including hands-on experience in our lab settings and placement in a qualified externship.
 In our Diagnostic Cardiovascular Sonography program, you’ll cover topics like: